 At the Israeli border post we had to put our luggage onto a conveyor belt that led into the building.
 Those of us from Africa had to remain outside to undergo Ebola virus screenings.
 After waiting for approximately half an hour an official told us to stand on the central ridge of the road.
 It felt odd: a number of people standing in the sun for a number of minutes before being summoned back.
 We returned to our seats and were called one by one.
 A doctor took our temperatures.
 Those who were declared healthy could enter the building.

 The man called another young woman.
 She ignored me and they spoke in Hebrew.
 She left.
 The questions continued.
 They wanted to know what I do for a living.
-I told them I am a researcher and I spoke about the piece on policy making processes in South Africa that I finished days before my departure.
+I told them I am a researcher and I spoke about the essay on policy making processes in South Africa that I finished days before my departure.
 They did not know that South Africans still struggle to build a better life for all.
 The questions continued.
 I felt calm knowing very well that they were constructing a profile of me on their system.

 The second woman re-entered.
 Her tone was markedly different.
 She was visibly angry and irritated.
 It is perhaps correct to say that she was hateful.
 She fired groups of questions at me.
-When was the last time I saw so-and-so?
+When was the last time I saw so-and-so (random names on my phone)?
 Why do I have only stamps of Ethiopia and Namibia in my passport besides those of Israel?
 Where was my old passport?
 Why didn’t I have it with me?
 Whenever I answered, she interrupted me or sneered at what I had said.
 It was clear that she had done an internet search whilst the other two had recorded my personal details.
 Still, she wasn’t sure exactly where I fit in.
 She knew about NC4P (South Africa’s National Coalition for Palestine) and the Cape Town March for Gaza.
 They were also very aware of BDS (the international boycott, divestment and sanctions campaign), but said nothing about our local boycott of Woolworths.

 She wanted to know exactly what roles I play.
 I told her that besides being a member of Kairos Southern Africa and a researcher at Stellenbosch University, I hold no other positions.
 She was doing her best to intimidate and unnerve me.
 I remained calm and polite.
-She was so very desperate to find an enemy in me and I refused to be it.
+She was so very desperate to find an enemy in me and I refused it.
 All of this went on for about four or five hours.
 I don’t remember how it ended or at which point they gave up on me.
 However I do remember asking if having my profile on their system meant that I cannot enter Israel now or in future.
 The man said it is not up to them to say, they are just doing their job.
 He offered me something to drink and I asked for tea.